Copper-Wound Motors Help Lessen Air Pollution

 Pollution MonitorElectric drones developed by AeroVironment for the National Aeronautics and Space Administration(NASA) could have a unique role in reducing air pollution; scientists want to use them to sample the upper atmosphere where, for instance, they can check on the presence of CFCs, the chemicals that eat up the protective ozone layer.
 Slow-flying drones can sample the atmosphere more efficiently and accurately than by other means, such as balloons.

 The lightweight aircraft have already set altitude records for propeller-driven aircraft.
 Their next goal is 100,000 feet.
 Besides their obvious military application in surveillance, the drones could also monitor the weather.
 And, if equipped with solar cells, they could presumably stay aloft for days.

-Tug, Inc., Kenashaw, Georgia, makes the electric tractors that haul luggage carts around airports.
+Tug Technologies, Inc., Kennesaw, Georgia, makes the electric tractors that haul luggage carts around airports.
 Because of all the unavoidable pollution from jet engines, airports prefer electric ground-support vehicles to avoid adding even more pollution.